 If patients with a structural heart disorder develop chorioamnionitis or another infection (eg, pyelonephritis) requiring hospital admission, the antibiotics used to treat the infection should cover the pathogens most likely to cause endocarditis.

-Treat heart failure and arrhythmias during pregnancy as for nonpregnant patients, except avoid certain drugs (eg, warfarin, ACE inhibitors, aldosterone antagonists, thiazide diuretics, certain antiarrhythmics such as amiodarone).
+Treat heart failure and arrhythmias during pregnancy as for nonpregnant patients, except avoid certain drugs (eg, warfarin, ACE inhibitors, ARBs, aldosterone antagonists, thiazide diuretics, certain antiarrhythmics such as amiodarone).

 Treat most pregnant patients who have atrial fibrillation with standard or low molecular weight heparin.

 Indications for endocarditis prophylaxis for pregnant patients with a structural heart disorder are the same as those for other patients.